 Overview

-On this LLM in Information Technology and Intellectual Property Law delivered at the University of East Anglia you will bring together two of the most important legal questions of the 21st century: the fate of law in the information age, and the management and exploitation of diverse forms of creativity, reputation and innovation in a digital age, and debate the answers to them.
+On this LLM in Information Technology and Intellectual Property Law delivered at the University of East Anglia you will dive into two of the most pivotal legal questions of our time: the fate of law in the information age and the management and exploitation of creativity, reputation, and innovation in the digital era.
+You will engage in vital debates and develop a profound understanding of these critical issues.

-You will study with a strong team of scholars investigating everything from Intellectual Property enforcement to the rights and risks associated with ‘Web 2.0’.
-You will graduate with the legal knowledge and skills needed for a successful career in IT and/or IP law.
-You could also go on to academic legal research or work for a law reform body or legal pressure group.
-Alternatively, you could continue your studies with an MPhil or PhD.
+Most of all, you will graduate equipped with the specialised legal knowledge and skills essential for a successful career in IT and IP law.
+You could pursue academic legal research, work with a law reform body, join a legal pressure group, or continue your studies with an MPhil or PhD.

 Careers